Air squats may just be one of the most popular and efficient exercises in fitness.

 This effective exercise can easily be modified to suit your fitness level.
 Even if you don't have a pair of dumbbells laying around, you can increase the intensity of a squat workout by adding a pulse or hop between reps, standing on an unsteady surface, or transforming it into a single leg movement.

-Squats are one of the many exercises I program within the Build Bullet-Proof Health program.
+Squats are one of the many exercises I use within the Build Bullet-Proof Health program.
 With weightlifting, HIIT and cardio workouts, nutrition tips, and recovery work, it encompasses every pillar of fitness.
 Plus, you don't need any fancy equipment or a great deal of space.
 In fact, by using bodyweight moves like lunges, pushups, and squats, each workout can be done from the comfort of your living room.

 For health and fitness updates and discounts, subscribe to our newsletter at the bottom of this page.